SDU-LuBai/SDU-LuBai.github.io/_pages/about.md

 Experience
 ======
-- Shandong University        Jul.
+- Shandong University&emspJul.
 2022 – Present
     - International Joint Research Institute of Artificial Intelligence
     - Professor
 - Ministry of Transport of the People's Republic of China        May.
 2024 – Oct.
 2024